-Matt Miller is a native Nebraskan living outside Reeds Spring, Missouri.
-He teaches English at College of the Ozarks and is working with his family to reforest a small patch of Ozark ridgetop with a food-producing perennial polyculture.
+Matt Miller is a native Nebraskan living outside Reeds Spring, Missouri and teaching English at College of the Ozarks.
 He writes reports from his garden and orchard at habitation.substack.com.
+An essay collection entitled Leaves of Healing is forthcoming from Belle Point Press in 2024.

 Those of us committed to the Midwest and its literature can and should mourn the damages done to our region by our habits of transience.
 But we must also recognize, as these two books help us do, that it is not just the Midwest, but life itself, that is “fluid and impermanent.”